tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 If you scroll through the matches you will notice that we have some false positives.
-We can highlight these by performing anther ``grep`` command that finds lines that do not contain the string "sapiens".
+We can highlight these by performing anther ``grep`` command that finds lines that do not contain the string "sapiens", using the ``--invert-match`` option or the equivalent ``-v`` short option.

 .. code-block:: none

-    gunzip -c uniprot_sprot.fasta.gz | grep Homo | grep --invert-match sapiens
+    gunzip -c uniprot_sprot.fasta.gz | grep Homo | grep -v sapiens

 To make the search more specific we can search for the string "OS=Homo sapiens".
 To do this we need to surround the search pattern by quotes, which tells the shell that